anko/eslisp/readme.markdown

     a.b[5].c['yo'];
     1 + 2;

-If the first element of a list isn't a macro name, it compiles to a function
+If the first element of a list isn't the name of a macro which is in scope, it compiles to a function call:
-call:

 <!-- !test in function call -->